 Here’s a rundown of some tools and apps that can help you manage time zone differences.

 Spacetime.am: Slack has become one of the most popular cloud-based collaboration tools available today.
-If you are one of the 3 million users, you might want to add on Slack bot Spacetime.am to benefit your whole team.
+If you are one of the 3 million users, you might want to add Slack bot Spacetime.am to benefit your whole team.
 Each member of your group can add their location and schedule their work hours so everyone can see who is available online, when, and for how long.
-This tool also allows you to arrange meetings and will automatically adjust the time zone to suit each user.
+This tool also allows you to arrange meetings and automatically adjust the time zone to suit each user.

-Every Time Zone: If you’re looking for a tool that can keep track of your time zones with a pleasing and easy to use overlay, this is the one.
+Every Time Zone: If you’re looking for a tool that can keep track of your time zones with a pleasing and easy-to-use overlay, this is the one.
 Wherever in the world you and your clients are, Every Time Zone makes it easy to see the location and the time and how they correspond.

-Time Zone Converter: When you need a simple tool that quickly converts the time across any time zone, then this is a great choice.
+Time Zone Converter: When you need a simple tool that quickly converts the time across any time zone, this is a great choice.
 It’s a great app for people who are constantly making business trips all over the world.

-24 Time Zones: This app’s colorful interactive world map makes it easy for users to see where in the world it’s time for business and where it is night time.
+24 Time Zones: This app’s colorful interactive world map makes it easy for users to see where in the world it’s time for business and where it is nighttime.
 Just click on a city to see the time there.

-Time Zone Abbreviations: Are you familiar with AEDT (Australian Eastern Daylight Time), CAT (Central Africa Time) and PYT (Paraguay Time)?
+Time Zone Abbreviations: Are you familiar with AEDT (Australian Eastern Daylight Time), CAT (Central Africa Time), and PYT (Paraguay Time)?
 Time zone abbreviations can be confusing, especially when you come across one you haven’t seen before.
-This tool provides a list of all of them, so you can easily look them up and avoid the confusion.
+This tool provides a list of all of them, so you can easily look them up and avoid confusion.
 Now you won’t get mixed up between British Summer Time and Bangladesh Standard Time.

-With more than 24 global times zones it can be difficult to keep up with everyone if you’re conducting business internationally.
-Following these tips and using the suggested tools, can help you keep your time under control.
+With more than 24 global times zones, it can be difficult to keep up with everyone if you’re conducting business internationally.
+Following these tips and using the suggested tools can help you keep your time under control.